mikechambers/dcli/src/dclisync/README.md

 By default, sync will pause for 60 seconds between each sync.
 This can be set via the _--interval_ flag, with a minimum value of 30 seconds.

+You can stop dclisync via Ctrl-C or sending a SIGINT or SIGTERM system message. dclisync will capture these calls and try to gracefully shut down by finishing its current sync.
+You can force the app to exit by sending another Ctrl-C / SIGINIT / SIGTERM.

 #### Run in daemon mode

 Run in daemon mode, with pause of 60 seconds between syncs.